CrackedMatter/mcrpc/README.md

 ## This is work in progress, don't use it yet

-TODO: Completely redo everything, this programm sucks
+TODO: Completely redo everything, this program sucks

 # MCRPC